GustavoMartins123/Puzzle_Game/README.md

 1 - CLone the code and add project in unity hub.

-2 - Open, go to folder "Resources" and add a folder "Sprites/Fish", or just update the patch in "Piece.cs" line 49, the code "string folderPath = "Sprites/Fish";".
+2 - Open, go to folder "Resources" and add a folder "Sprites/Fish", or just update the patch in "Piece.cs" line 49, the code "string folderPath = "Sprites/Fish";",
+    add all images here.

 3 - Set all images to "Sprite (2D and UI).